PatternPal/PatternPal/docs/dev/recognizers/patterns/observer.md

     1. (High) Both,
         1. (High) A private or protected field or property `mainState`.
         2. (High) Has a public or internal method that uses `mainState`.
-    2. (High) A public / internal method with a parameter.
+    2. (High) A public or internal method with a parameter.

 **Client**
 1. (Mid) Creates the Subject.
 2. (Mid) Creates a Concrete Observer.
 3. (Low) Uses a method as described in `Concrete Subject` 3.
 4. (Low) Uses the method as described in `Concrete SubjecThi` 4.

 ## References
 [^1]: A.Shalloway, J.R.Trott, Design Patterns Explained - A new perspective on Object Oriented Design (p.270-275).
 (2001)